 In risk-averse B2B markets, supplier credibility is a key distinguishing factor.
 This post suggests four ways a business can use content to build credibility in B2B markets.

 Four factors that influence the credibility of a supplier are:

 - The quality of information delivered.

 Robert Cialdini (among others) noted the concept of social proof.
 It states “one means we use to determine what is correct is to determine what others think is correct”.
-Case studies, testimonials and recommendations are therefore powerful weapons in the battle to increase credibility.
+Case studies and testimonials are powerful weapons in the battle to increase credibility in B2B markets.

-Research shows that >60% of customers that leave a business do so simply because they do not feel valued and/or the supplier does not communicate with them on a regular basis.
-Quality, relevant (not sales copy) information both aids customer retention and makes a supplier more trustworthy.
+Research shows that >60% of customers that leave a business do so simply because they do not feel valued and/or the supplier does not communicate with them regularly.
+Delivering relevant information aids customer retention and makes a supplier more trustworthy.

-In B2B markets members of the purchasing decision making team are much more likely to seek out the information they need than to wait for a supplier to push it their way.
-If the decisions makers most trusted sources of information (industry journals, blogs or trade association information) can be identified and useful, relevant information can be posted to those sources they can only boost the trustworthiness of a business.
+In B2B markets, members of the purchasing decision-making team are more likely to seek out the content they need than to wait for a supplier to push it their way.
+If the decision-makers trusted sources of information carry relevant information on the supplier it can boost the trustworthiness of that business.

-What a business stands for, the way it works with customers, its profile in the marketplace are all parts of its brand.
-A number of research papers show a direct relationship between a positive brand image and the credibility of the supplier.
-However, it takes time and effort to build a brand and other elements in the list (content, promotional activity and personal relationships) all have an impact on the overall brand image.
+What a business stands for, and the way it interfaces with customers are key parts of its brand.
+Several research papers show a direct relationship between a positive brand image and the credibility of a B2B supplier.

 It takes time and effort to build a brand.
 The message must be consistent across all content and promotional activity.
 A business must live up to its brand promise.